lt_checksums — enable, disable or check data checksums in a LightDB database instance

 LTDATA

-Specifies the directory where the database cluster is
+Specifies the directory where the database instance is

 stored; can be overridden using the -D